Most college football fans got what they wanted, well sort of*, when the BCS presidents approved a four-team major college playoff back in June.

 So with America being split in terms of Democrats and Republicans, why was there such overwhelming support for a playoff?
 A playoff system that was so Liberal in nature?
 Is this a case of selective Liberalism?

 The contradictions don’t stop there.
-Republican Senator Orrin Hatch famously went against the Republican ideals of keeping the government out of business (or College Football here) when he called for an investigation of the BCS investigation.
+Republican Senator Orrin Hatch famously went against the Republican ideals of keeping the government out of business (or college football here) when he called for an investigation of the BCS.

 *See “Bracket Creep” or just think of any playoff in any sport that HASN’T expanded.
 I won’t get into it on this post but here’s something to think about: The No. 8 team last year was 10-2 K-State.
 They lost a game 58-17.